gradle/gradle/design-docs/precompiled-headers.md

 There can only be one precompiled header per source unit compilation.
 Some examples of using a precompiled header includes:

 - I have a single project with a single native component and want to use a PCH with it.

+Using multiple precompiled headers for a single .c or .cpp file is unsupported by MSVC/GCC/Clang; however, a single native component may have multiple sets of sources that each have their own precompiled header.

+## Uses Cases: Not implemented

 - I have a single project with multiple native components and want to use the same PCH for multiple components.
 - I have multiple projects with native components and want to use a PCH defined in one project across project boundaries.

-## Uses Cases: Multiple Precompiled Headers

-Using multiple precompiled headers for a single .c or .cpp file is unsupported by MSVC/GCC/Clang; however, a single native component may have multiple sets of sources that each have their own precompiled header.

-TODO: This seems very uncommon and may not fit with some IDE's view of a project.

 # DSL (WIP)

-General idea is to include the PCH as a property on a native source set (C/C++)
+General idea is to include the PCH as a property on a native source set (C/C++).  precompiledHeader should be a `Buildable` so we could potentially generate it.

     model {
         components {